 Plastic waste in our operations

 Throughout our operations, we aim to eliminate plastic waste by reducing, reusing and recycling plastic needed to run our business.
 For example, we contract with vendors to collect and recycle rigid plastics and plastic film, produced from our operations and returned from customers.
-During 2019, we recycled more than an estimated 330 million pounds of plastic film and rigid plastics globally, an increase of more than 12% from 2019.
+During 2020, we recycled more than an estimated 375 million pounds of plastic film and rigid plastics globally, an increase of more than 12% from 2019.

 Beyond the Bag